 You can ensure that your chosen Commercial cleaning company is responsible for managing the appointed team of cleaners.
 Some things that should be included in this supervision:

-Cleaning crews should be inspected often at unscheduled times to make sure the quality of their services is meeting (or exceeding) expectation
+Cleaning crews should be inspected often at unscheduled times to make sure the quality cleaning services is meeting (or exceeding) expectation

 There should be an appointed Team leader in the building who is experienced and has a proven track record to make sure that cleaning goals are achieved and more